 Education and Schools in Greece

 Expat parents moving to Greece are faced with a choice.
-Despite the downsides of public education, it is arguably the most authentic way for children to integrate into Greek society and learn the language, while not having to pay tuition fees.
+Public schools in Greece teach only in Greek.
+However, despite this downside, it is arguably the most authentic way for expat children to integrate into Greek society and learn the language, while not having to pay tuition fees.

-On the other hand, many expats elect to put their children in expensive private schools where they may get a better education but this comes with a hefty price tag.
-In the case of English-speaking, private international schools, expat children will have an environment that is closer to what they’re used to at home but, will mean a degree of isolation from their local peers.
+On the other hand, many expats elect to put their children in private schools where they may get a better education, but this comes with a hefty price tag.
+In the case of English-speaking private international schools, expat children will have an environment that is closer to what they’re used to at home but this will entail a degree of isolation from their local peers.

 The Greek education system

-The Greek education system is administered by the Ministry of National Education and Religious Affairs.
-By law, all children between six and 15 years old are required to attend school, although many children begin school from the age of five.
+The Greek education system is administered by the Ministry of Education, Research and Religious Affairs.
+By law, all children between six and 15 years old are required to attend school.
+During these years, public schooling is tuition-free.

 The schooling system in Greece is divided into three levels:

 Primary school (demotiko) – ages 6 to 11